AKS-CODE123/Personal-Expense-Tracker/Personal Expense Tracker/README.md.txt

 &#10022;CSV file is fully compatible with Excel and Google Sheets.

 &#10022;This project is suitable for academic submission or portfolio use.

+This project was made by using basics of the python language and the course knowledge.